vrockai/pipeline-test/docs/content.md

 ---

 ## Should we modulate the neonatal microbiome and what should be the goal?
- 10.05.2022, _N van Best, MG Dominguez-Bello, MW Hornef, E Jašarević, K Korpela, TD Lawley_
+ 12.05.2022, _N van Best, MG Dominguez-Bello, MW Hornef, E Jašarević, K Korpela, TD Lawley_

+_Gastrointestinal Microbiome, Goals, Microbiota_

 [Source](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-022-01281-4)